-Thai ground beef curry = awesome.
-This dish was delish.
-The recipe is similar to an Indian recipe that I make often called keema.
-Keema is a South Asian minced meat dish and its usually made with peas or potatoes.
-Well, THIS was the Thai version of keema.
-And it rocked.
-I WILL be making this again.
+This Thai ground beef curry is so, so good!
+It’s a bit similar to an Indian recipe that I make often called keema.
+Keema is a South Asian minced meat dish and is usually made with peas or potatoes.
+Well, THIS is the Thai version of keema, only with broccoli.
+And it rocks.

 - 1 cup tomato sauce

 - Heat a skillet or wok over medium heat and add the oil, onion and Thai chilies.

 - Once the onion begins to brown, add the garlic, ginger, turmeric, cumin, salt, black pepper and ground beef.
 Cook until the beef is no longer pink.

 - Stir in the red curry paste then add broccoli.
 Cook for a minute then add tomato sauce, fish sauce and Thai basil.